Many dog breeds are trained as assistance dogs but can vizslas be service dogs?

 Hungarian vizslas may not be a common choice for service dog training, but a vizsla service dog has a unique set of skills to offer a person living with disability.

 In this guide we explain exactly what are service dogs, the different types of assistance dogs, examples of vizsla assistance dogs and why vizslas can be good service dogs.

 This article is based on research and personal experience as a Vizsla owner.
 I’m not a qualified dog trainer, Vet or dog behaviourist.

 Yes, vizslas can be service dogs.
 Vizslas are a highly trainable and intelligent dog breed.
 Their sensitive and gentle nature combined with their powerful nose and medium size means they are suitable for many different types of service roles including as medical alert assistance dogs, seeing eye dogs and mobility assistance dogs.

-While not seen as a traditional breed for the role, there are already many vizsla service dogs performing life saving jobs for their owners in the US and UK.
+While not seen as a traditional breed for the role, it is one of the interesting Vizsla facts that there are already many vizsla service dogs performing life saving jobs for their owners in the US and UK.

 Their success is forging new paths for the Hungarian vizsla breed as a good service dog.